Doubly heavy baryons at LHC: Doubly heavy baryon production

-There many estimations for $R_{\Xi_{bc}}(0)$ value, as well as for $R_{B_c}(0)$ (see, for example \cite{Gershtein:1997qy,Kiselev:2001fw,Ebert:2002ig,Ebert:2002pp,Godfrey:2004ya}).
+There are many estimations for $R_{[bc]_3}(0)$ value, as well as for $R_{B_c}(0)$ (see, for example \cite{Gershtein:1997qy,Kiselev:2001fw,Ebert:2002ig,Ebert:2002pp,Godfrey:2004ya}).
 However, to obtain the ratio, it is rational to use values extracted within the similar framework.
-From \cite{Kiselev:2001fw} and \cite{Gershtein:1997qy}, where the non-relativistic model with Buchm\"uller-Tye was used, we obtain that
+From \cite{Kiselev:2001fw} and \cite{Gershtein:1997qy}, where the non-relativistic model with Buchm\"uller-Tye wave function was used, we obtain that

 From \cite{Ebert:2002pp} and \cite{Ebert:2002ig}, where the relativistic potential model was applied and relativistic correction have been accounted perturbatively, we obtain for the same ratio

 In \cite{Ebert:2011jc,Galkin:2018pc} the corrections to the relativistic potential model predictions had been taken into account non-perturbatively, that leads to the noticeable difference of wave function values for different spin states.
 However the cross section ratio value remains the same: